microsoftgraph/microsoft-graph-docs-contrib/concepts/accessreviews-overview.md

 ---
-title: "Overview: Access reviews overview"
+title: "Overview of the access reviews API for groups - Microsoft Graph"
-description: "Overview of the Access Reviews API for groups"
+description: "Overview of the access reviews API for groups"
-author: "isabelleatmsft"
+author: "FaithOmbongi"
 localization_priority: Normal
 ms.prod: "governance"
 ---

-# Overview of the Access Reviews API for groups
+# Overview of the access reviews API for groups

-The [Access Reviews Graph API](/graph/api/resources/accessreviewsv2-root?view=graph-rest-beta&preserve-view=true) allows you to programmatically review access to your resources.
+The [access reviews API for groups](/graph/api/resources/accessreviewsv2-root?view=graph-rest-beta&preserve-view=true) in Microsoft Graph allows you to programmatically review access to your groups.
 This includes:
-+ Creating, reading, updating, and deleting access reviews, their settings, and schedules.
++ Creating, reading, updating, and deleting access reviews, access review settings, and schedules.
 + Investigating past access reviews and the decisions taken by reviewers, including the steps Azure AD took automatically.

-These APIs support reviews for groups, such as Microsoft 365 groups and security groups, only.

 ## Scope of use

-The Access Reviews APIs support both delegated and application contexts.
+The access reviews APIs support both delegated and application contexts.
-+ In a user (delegated) context, an application calls the Access Reviews API on behalf of a user.
++ In a user (delegated) context, an application calls the access reviews API on behalf of a user.
 Typical scenarios include:
   + An administrator using a script to create, read, or update an access review.
   + A resource owner using an app or a script to create an access review for a resource they own.
   + An administrator automatically collecting all decisions for one or more access reviews.

     To authorize your app in this context, see [get access on behalf of a user](/graph/auth-v2-user).

-+ In an application context, an application calls the Access Reviews API without a signed-in user present.
++ In an application context, an application calls the access reviews API without a signed-in user present.
 A typical scenario is a scheduled background script regularly collecting decisions for all access reviews.
 To authorize your app in this context, see [get access without a user](/graph/auth-v2-service).

 ## Building blocks of an access review